ShishirSharma88/WprDemoApp/README.md

 This app is developed with Android Studio 3.1.1 and latest Gradle version 3.1.1 Hence use -Android Studio 3.0 or Above version to edit or for testing at your own machine.
-Compile SDK version 27 and Min SDk 18.
+Compile SDK version 27 and Min SDK 18.

 ## Features